-Rewilding Europe is delighted to welcome an important new member to the European Rewilding Network.
-Working to protect the Vjosa River, Save the Blue Heart of Europe – Albania is overseen by the NGO EcoAlbania and is the first project to join from this country.
-The addition takes the number of network members to 62, distributed right across Europe.
+Rewilding Europe is delighted to welcome a new member from Italy to the European Rewilding Network.
+Working to protect wolves in the Italian Alpine Arc region, the Return of the Wolf project takes the number of network members to 63, distributed right across Europe.

 Rewilding isn’t only about nature – it’s about people too.
 The support, trust and passion of local communities will always be vital to the success of rewilding projects, regardless of scale and location.
 Gaining that support means ensuring that people can earn a fair living from the wild, and reaching out and building relationships through effective stakeholder communication.

 Cooperation between a member of the European Rewilding Network (the Auerrind Project) and partner of Rewilding Europe (the Taurus Foundation) saw eight Tauros translocated between the Netherlands and Germany in August.
 A significant milestone in the development of the Auerrind Project, the translocation will help with the back-breeding of aurochs.